 Traditional stucco is more porous than acrylic, meaning it’s better at protecting your home against the elements by wicking moisture away from the wall.
 However, that same quality also makes it more susceptible to chipping and cracking over time.

-Acrylic is also less likely to fade over time because its color is mixed in with the stucco, which makes it ideal for homeowners who want their house to stay bright without having to paint every few years.
+Acrylic is also less likely to fade over time because its colour is mixed in with the stucco, which makes it ideal for homeowners who want their house to stay bright without having to paint every few years.

-Lastly, there are aesthetic differences between traditional and acrylic stuccos that you should think about when deciding which one will be best for your project.
+Lastly, there are aesthetic differences between traditional and acrylic stucco that you should think about when deciding which one will be best for your project.
 Traditional stucco provides a rougher texture with minimal maintenance required, and acrylic stucco provides a smooth texture but may require more routine maintenance (i.e., washing off dirt buildup).
 The finish of each type can also vary depending on how they’re applied (which will cost less or more money).

 Overall, you should ask yourself what you need most out of an exterior wall application before deciding between traditional or acrylic products.